bheinzerling/selpref-emb/README.md

 The vocabulary consists of:

-- verbs and the dependency relation to their governor separated by "@", e.g. "sink@nsubj" or "elect@dobj"
+- verbs and their dependency relation separated by "@", e.g. "sink@nsubj" or "elect@dobj"
 - words and short noun phrases, e.g. "Titanic"
 - fine-grained entity types using the [FIGER](http://aiweb.cs.washington.edu/ai/pubs/ling-aaai12.pdf) inventory, e.g.: /product/ship or /person/politician